A SHORT HISTORY OF THE BATHURST AGRICULTURAL MUSEUM

 A Plough made on the farm Tharfield near Port Alfred in 1821 by the Bowker brothers.
 This plough can be seen in the 1820 Settler’s Museum, Grahamstown.

-ln 1970 a small group of people, led by Shirley Hounsell, interested in the preservation of the history of Agriculture in the Eastern Cape, formed a working committee to establish an Agricultural Museum in the historical village of Bathurst in the heart of Settler country.
+ln 1970 a small group of people, led by Shirley Hounsel, was interested in the preserving the history of Agriculture in the Eastern Cape.
+She then formed a working committee to establish an Agricultural Museum in the Historical village of Bathurst, in the heart of Settler Country.
 A quick survey revealed that there was an abundance of material available while no suitable building could be found.
-Temporary accommodation was made available by volunteers, using borrowed trucks, immediately set filling the building in a short time.
-The Bathurst Agricultural Society and a team of about bringing in suitable items, and succeeded in 1978 the Bathurst Municipality made available a tract of land adjacent to the Show Grounds.
+Temporary accommodation was made available by the Bathurst Agricultural Society.
+A team of volunteers using borrowed trucks immediately set about collecting suitable items and in no time filled the building.
+As there was no suitable buildings for a museum of this kind, the Bathurst Municipality In 1978 donated a tract of land to build one.

-As the collections were growing rapidly a second building was completed in 1986 and is now known as the A G Griffiths Hall where about half of the tractor collection can be seen.
+Starting with only 30 items the collection has grown rapidly and now we have over 1 900 items, many which are both rare and unique !
+As our collection has been growing, a second building was completed in 1986 and is now known as the “AG Griffiths Hall” also known as “Griffy Griffths Hall” where about half of the tractor collection can be seen.

 The presence of the caretaker appears to have put an end to vandalism – for keeps we hope.
 Dennis Banks, the first Hon.
 Curator, opened the museum to the public for two days a week.
 Buster Curtis took over in 1980, a caretaker/cleaner was engaged and the museum was opened six days a week.